Pearl Elliott: Association with John Dillinger

 On December 28, 1933, Elliott was listed on Chicago Police Department's Public Enemies List, with orders to 'shoot to kill' as an associate of Dillinger.
 Local police in Kokomo noted that she had been known to harbor criminals in the past, and just prior to the escape of the convicts from Michigan City, she had operated a barbecue north of Kokomo on Highway 31.
 On January 25, 1934, members of the Indiana State Police raided the boarding house formerly operated by Elliott, based on a tip that members of the gang were expected to be there.
 The raid took place just hours before Dillinger and the rest of his gang were captured in Tucson, Arizona.

-On February 16, 1934, Elliott eluded Peru, Indiana police who had stationed a road block on U.S. Route 31 upon reports from Kokomo police that she had been seen heading in that direction.
-On March 3, 1934, John Dillinger escaped from the Crown Point, Indiana jail.
-For eighteen days, Dillinger, Pearl Elliott and Joseph Burns hid out in a Chicago apartment.
-Two weeks advance rent was paid for the apartment by a woman identified as Elliott.
+On February 16, 1934, Elliott eluded Peru, Indiana, police who had stationed a road block on U.S. Route 31 upon reports from Kokomo police that she had been seen heading in that direction.

 On March 24, 1934, a tip that a man resembling Dillinger was seen in Chicago travelling with a woman resembling Elliott failed to pan out.
 On April 5, 1934, Elliott was reportedly seen in Kokomo at a service station, where she was in the company of two men and was driving a Pontiac sedan.
 Kokomo police reported that she was not wanted by local police, Chicago or Wisconsin officials at the time.

-On July 25, 1934, Elliott was reportedly seen in Mooresville, Indiana at the funeral of Dillinger.
+On July 25, 1934, Elliott was reportedly seen in Mooresville, Indiana, at the funeral of Dillinger.
 A correspondent from the International News service stated that she was with four other women of the Dillinger gang.
 The women were believed to be Irene Williams, Margaret Behrens, "Babe" Longacre and Mary Kinder.
 Elliott was quoted as saying, "I came here for a last look at Johnny.
 He never threw me down and I wouldn't do it on him."